-At the same time, given the full scope and dimension of its purpose and values, the Governance and Sustainability System is not conceived as a merely internal and isolated effort, but rather seeks to become integrated with and contribute to the better governance and sustainability of the entire global society of today in which the Company and the other companies of the Group are present and do business.
+At the same time, given the full scope and dimension of its purpose and values, the Governance and Sustainability System is not conceived as a merely internal and isolated effort, but rather seeks to become integrated with and contribute to the better governance and sustainability of the entire contemporary global society in which the Company and the other companies of the Group are present and do business.

-With the Purpose and Values of the Iberdrola Group and, in short, with the entire Governance and Sustainability System based thereon and guided thereby, the Company ultimately identifies itself to society as a whole and to its Stakeholders as an integral company properly made up of all of them and rooted in such society, that is, as an institutional endeavour that adds to its formal legitimacy the required material legitimacy provided thereto by corporate action and the plural (economic, social, environmental and governance) function that it undertakes and carries out, both internally and externally.
+With the Purpose and Values of the Iberdrola Group and, in short, with the entire Governance and Sustainability System based thereon and guided thereby, the Company ultimately identifies itself to communities and its Stakeholders as an integral company properly made up of all of them and rooted in such society, that is, as an institutional endeavour that adds to its formal legitimacy the required material legitimacy provided thereto by the corporate action and the plural (economic, social, environmental and governance) function that it undertakes and carries out, both internally and externally.